Hassan-Mehmood/sync-db-with-clerk-auth/readme.md

 # Sync Clerk User Data with Your Database

-This repository contains the source code for the Medium article on **[Your Article Title Here]**.
+This repository contains the source code for the Medium **[[article](https://medium.com/@hassanmehmood.dev/synchronize-your-database-with-clerk-authentication-using-webhooks-aa6ba56bd8b3)]**.
 It demonstrates how to synchronize user data from [Clerk Authentication](https://clerk.com/) into your own database using Clerk's built-in webhooks.

 The project is split into two parts: